ameer1996112/aws-mfa/README.md

 ```

-After running `aws-mfa`, your credentials file would read:
+After running `aws-mfa`, your credentials file would look like:

 ```ini
 [development-long-term]